Fearing Deportation, Food Vendors Are Leaving New York City's Streets

 Although Julia once made $500 a week as a street vendor, she now settles for the $100 she makes from selling outside of her garage.
 Her new approach avoids the fines she once received, and she says she now sleeps with the peace of mind that she and her daughters are safe.

-Basinski of the Street Vendor Project says that a large decline in street vendors and their income could have significant cultural and economic implications for the city.
+Basinski of The Street Vendor Project says that a large decline in street vendors and their income could have significant cultural and economic implications for the city.

 "Who could imagine New York City without street vendors?"
 Basinski asks.
 "If we don't have the streets as a home for small businesses to start and to thrive and grow, eventually that's going to affect the economy of New York City."

-A 2012 study conducted by the Institute for Justice found that street vendors contributed 17,960 jobs, $71.2 million in taxes, and $192.3 million in wages to the city's economy that year.
+A 2012 study conducted by the Institute for Justice found that street vendors contributed 17,960 jobs, $71.2 million in taxes and $192.3 million in wages to the city's economy that year.

 Hernán, who once dreamt of expanding his churros business nationwide, has now put his plans on hold.
 If more of his vendors quit selling churros, he worries that next year will be the last for his churreria.
 "I will have to close my business and go back to selling churros by myself," he says.
 "Only the bravest will sell next year."